Ivrea Morainic Amphitheatre: Orography

 Throughout the area concerned, the various glacial pulsations that have produced impressive moraine accumulations over time are clearly evident.
-Of particular note among these is the left lateral moraine of the ancient glacier, known as the Serra di Ivrea: this is the largest formation of its kind existing in Europe.
+Of particular note among these is the left lateral moraine of the ancient glacier, known as the Serra d'Ivrea: this is the largest formation of its kind existing in Europe.
 The Serra originates on the southern slopes of Mombarone (2371 m a.s.l.) and heads in an almost straight path southeastward for almost 20 km, then fraying into the heights surrounding Lake Viverone.
 It consists of a series of sub-parallel ridges, the highest of which reaches a maximum elevation difference of 600 meters from the AMI inner plain in the Andrate area.
 This elevation difference gradually decreases eastward until it reaches about 250 meters near Zimone.

 Its right-hand counterpart, less regular in shape, is represented by the elevations located between Bairo and the outlet of the Chiusella stream on the plain.
 Here, as well, the highest altitudes are reached in the weld zone with the alpine chain (about 800 m a.s.l. near Brosso); between Strambinello and Baldissero Canavese the continuity of the hill chain is then interrupted by the gorge by which the Chiusella veers eastward heading toward the confluence with the Dora Baltea.

 The frontal moraine, on the other hand, consists of a succession of hills that extend between Agliè and Viverone and are interrupted between Mazzè and Villareggia by the gap opened by the Dora Baltea.
 The high point of this moraine sector is Bric Vignadoma (520 m a.s.l.), near Vialfrè.